amaabca/lita-github_pr_list/README.md

 Fail - :poop: OR :hankey: = (poop)
 Fixed - :wave:  = (wave)

+Placing an :art: or :elephant: in the initial pull request will designate the request to be for design or developers respectively
+Placing neither :art: nor :elephant:, or placing both of them will assume both design and developer review is requested

 ## Contributing

 1. Fork it ( https://github.com/amaabca/lita-github_pr_list/fork )